LanreAndero/CI_PP3_LJAAFRICAQUIZ/README.md

 2. **As a learner, I want clear instructions on how to participate in the quiz.**
    - The user manual provides step-by-step guidance on navigating through the quiz.

-3. **As a competitor, I want to view high scores to see where I stand.**
+3. **As a competitor, displaying the scores achieved at completion helps to know where I stand.**
-   - The "Completion Scores and time" option allows players to the scores achieved by them.
+   - The "Completion Scores and time spent" option allows players to see the scores achieved by them.

 ### Site Owner